 If you were at Lyndale Open Streets this year, you may remember the piles of wood set up at 38th and Lyndale.
 That was the work of Jeremy Marshik and his company, Reincarnation Corporation.
 Marshik stood on Lyndale, accepting offers for wood that he saved from dumpsters.

 I purchased a piece of wood made from a tree that, according to Marshik, likely started growing in the 1700s.
 He guesses it floated down the Mississippi River to a saw mill and was turned into lumber in the early 1900s.
 Then, it was part of a home for 120 years.
 Now, it’s a shelf where I display my 90s nostalgia.
-He found the wood in a dumpster across from Ella Barton Elementary School.
+He found the wood in a dumpster across from Clara Barton Elementary School.

 Through Reincarnation Corporation, Marshik makes custom pieces out of the wood he salvages from dumpsters.
 Giant Jenga sets, tables, bike racks are just a few products featured on his website.
 After his Open Streets appearance, he started hauling and reselling more lumber destined for the trash.
 He realized he could save more wood and make more money by focusing on hauling and reselling the lumber.